davidmingueza98/ork-island/README.md

 At the beginning of a match all cities and paths are empty, i.e., do not have any orks on their cells.
 However, once the game starts, orks can move to them.

 Points are then computed as follows.
 At the end of a round, for each city the number of orks of each player on its cells is counted.
 If there is a player who has strictly more orks on the city than any other player, then this player conquers the city; in case of a tie, the conqueror of the city (if any) does not change from the previous round.

-In any case, for each city currently conquered by a player (i.e., currently under their control), this player accumulates a number of points which is bonus per city cell () × the size of the city (that is, the number of its cells); for paths the same applies as for cities, but the number of accumulated points is bonus per path cell () × the size of the path.
+In any case, for each city currently conquered by a player (i.e., currently under their control), this player accumulates a number of points which is bonus per city *cell () × the size of the city* (that is, the number of its cells); for paths the same applies as for cities, but the number of accumulated points is bonus per path *cell () × the size of the path*.

 Finally, for each player, their graph of conquests is considered.
-In this graph, the vertices are the con- quered cities, and the edges are the conquered paths that connect conquered cities.
-For each connected component of the graph with i vertices, additional factor connected component () × 2 i points are obtained.
+In this graph, the vertices are the conquered cities, and the edges are the conquered paths that connect conquered cities.
+For each connected component of the graph with i vertices, *additional factor connected component () × 2 i* points are obtained.

 Let us illustrate with an example how the score is computed.
 Figure 1 shows a screenshot of the game.
 Blue represents WATER, light green represents GRASS, deep green represents FOREST, light yellow represents SAND, deep grey repre- sents CITY and light grey represents PATH.
 The orks of a player are identified with small squares of the same color.
 Conquered cities and paths are filled with a crossed grid of the color of the player that conquered them.

 Let us now count the score of the red player accumulated in the current round:

-- **Cities**: The red player has conquered cities (from top to bottom) with dimensions 5 × 2, 6 × 5, 2 × 4, 4 × 2, 3 × 2, 2 × 5, 5 × 5 and 5 × 2.
+- **Cities**: The red player has conquered cities (from top to bottom) with dimensions *5 × 2, 6 × 5, 2 × 4, 4 × 2, 3 × 2, 2 × 5, 5 × 5* and *5 × 2*.
 In
-total, ( 5 × 2 + 6 × 5 + 2 × 4 + 4 × 2 + 3 × 2 + 2 × 5 + 5 × 5 + 5 × 2 ) ×
-bonus per city cell() = 107 points if bonus per city cell() = 1.
+total: 107 points if bonus per city cell() = 1.

 - **Paths**: The red player has conquered paths (from top to bottom) with sizes 11, 3, 38 and 18.
-In total, ( 11 + 3 + 38 + 18 ) × bonus per path cell () =
+In total, *( 11 + 3 + 38 + 18 ) × bonus per path cell ()* = 2.
-2Figure 1: Screenshot of the game.

 370 points if bonus per path cell () = 1.

+Figure 1: Screenshot of the game.

 - **Graph of conquests**: The graph of the red player has five connected
-components: one with 3 cities, another one with 2 cities, and three com- ponents consisting of an isolated vertex.
-In total, ( 2 3 + 2 2 + 3 × 2 1 ) ×
+components: one with 3 cities, another one with 2 cities, and three components consisting of an isolated vertex.
+In total, *( 2 3 + 2 2 + 3 × 2 1 ) × factor connected component ()* = 36 points
-factor connected component () = 36 points if bonus per city cell () = 2.
+if bonus per city cell () = 2.

-Thus, in total the red player has accumulated 213 points in this round.
+Thus, in total the red player has accumulated **213 points** in this round.

 In general, the execution of a round follows the next steps:
 1. All instructions of all players are registered according to the above rules.
 2. The instructions are selected randomly and executed (if valid).